 On the road with Tatort Geschichte podcaster Hannes Liebrandt On the trail of National Socialism in the Alps I'm not really a fan of group tours.
 I love organizing my day myself, stopping off somewhere spontaneously or spending hours exploring the...

-Places of remembrance in Germany
+Sites of Remembrance in Germany

-Places of remembrance and historical responsibility
+Places of commemoration and historical responsibility

-💡 Discover more topics
+💡 Discover more themes

 -